 If you have ever used a razor to manscape a bit, you’ve probably dealt with razor burn.
 Razor burn occurs when hair that is shaved doesn’t grow back straight through the pore opening, and instead causes irritation and small abscesses.

-About half of all men experience it when shaving their face, and I would wager that an even higher percentage experience it when manscaping.
+About half of all men experience it when shaving their head, and I would wager that an even higher percentage experience it when manscaping.

 The reason for this is due to a few factors: